Gravitational Wave Resonance in Ultra-Light Dark Matter Halos: Conclusion

 \section{Conclusion}

 In this paper I have shown gravitational waves are amplified due to parametric resonance with ULAs constituting the totality or part of a dark matter halo.
-All the ULA masses considered might only lead to significant amplifications nowadays in very dense dark matter regions, which could exist due to different phenomena \cite{Chan:2022gqd, Nampalliwar:2021tyz, Banerjee:2019epw,Budker:2023sex}.
+All the ULA masses considered might only lead to significant amplifications nowadays in very dense dark matter regions, which could exist in different scenarios \cite{Chan:2022gqd, Nampalliwar:2021tyz}.

 Because the gravitational wave resonance could be, in principle, used to independently constrain ULDM (assuming the effect could be measured in a very dense dark matter environment), section \ref{noconst} presents the gravitational wave amplification for $f=1$ for all masses, ignoring existing constraints.
 The results are depicted in Figure \ref{figampmasses}.
 On the other hand, in section \ref{secwithconst} the constraints summarized in Figure \ref{figconst} are considered, leading to the gravitational wave amplifications depicted in Figure \ref{figampmassesconst}.
 Since smaller values of $\rho$ suppress the parameter $q$ in the Mathieu equation \eqref{eqmathieu}, the gravitational wave amplifications are also suppressed compared to $f=1$.
 A reduced $f$ can be compensated by a denser dark matter region, as long as it can be justified by at least one physical configuration, such as \cite{Chan:2022gqd}, and $\rho/m^2\ll 1$.